Koopman Spectrum Nonlinear Regulators and Efficient Online Learning: Theoretical algorithm of online and its insights on the complexity

+The spectrum cost given by $\|(I+0.05 K^*)-(A+BK)\|^2_{\rm HS}$ enforces that the parameter $\Theta$ (which is a feedback matrix $K$ in this case) generates the dynamical system that follows this target linear dynamics; where $A$ and $B$ are matrices that are part of the Koopman operator to learn (see Section \ref{subsec:reduction}).
+Figure \ref{fig:learning_linear} plots the result showing that the trajectories generated by the ground-truth target linear system and by the learned model match almost exactly, and that the spectrum cost decreases along episodes.
+The spectrum cost curve evaluated approximately using the current trajectory data is given in Figure \ref{fig:learning_linear} (Middle).
+Note the curve is averaged across four random seeds and across episode window of size four.
+Additionally, the estimated spectrum cost curve obtained by using the current estimate $\hat{M}$ is plotted in Figure \ref{fig:learning} (Right).

-We again consider a Cartpole environment for \algname{}.
+\paragraph{Cartpole problem with reduced policy space} We again consider a Cartpole environment for \algname{}.
 To reduce the policy search space, we compose three pre-trained policies to balance the pole while 1) moving the cart position $p$ to $-0.3$ and then to $0.3$, 2) moving the cart with velocity $v=-1.5$, 3) moving cart with velocity $v=1.5$.
 We also extract the Koopman operator $\mathscr{A}^\star$ for the first policy.
 Then, we let $\Pi$ to be the space of linear combinations of the three policies, reducing the dimension of $\Theta$.
-We let the first four features $\phi_1(x)$ to $\phi_4(x)$ be $x_1$ to $x_4$, where $x=[x_1,\ldots,x_4]^\top$ is the state, and the rest as RFFs.
+We let the first four features $\phi_1(x)$ to $\phi_4(x)$ be $x_1$ to $x_4$, where $x=[x_1,\ldots,x_4]^\top$ is the state, and the rest be RFFs.

 The single-step cost is given by $10^{-4}(|v|-1.5)^2$ plus the large penalty when the pole falls down (i.e., directing downward), and the spectrum cost is $\Lambda(\mathscr{A})=\|\mathscr{A}[1:4,:]-\mathscr{A}^\star[1:4,:]\|^2_{HS}+0.01\sum_{i=1}^{d_\phi}|\lambda_i(\mathscr{A})|$, where $\mathscr{A}[1:4,:]\in\R^{4\times d_\phi}$ is the first four rows of $\mathscr{A}$; this imitates the first policy while also regularizing the spectrum.